(March 28-31, 2019)

 Daily 1-5 pm

-(March 16-19, 2017) Luxury home furnishings from approximately hundreds of retailers and brands are on display and include one-of-a-kind and custom work, antiques, midcentury furniture and the latest design ideas for kitchen and bath, floor coverings, outdoor furnishings, lighting and accessories.
+Luxury home furnishings from hundreds of retailers and brands are on display and include one-of-a-kind and custom work, antiques, midcentury furniture and the latest design ideas for kitchen and bath, floor coverings, outdoor furnishings, lighting and accessories.
 Events include design seminars, celebrity chef cooking demonstrations and a cash-and-carry retail market.

-(Sept.
-25, 2016) Broadway and Off-Broadway’s biggest stars come out to help sell costumes, original scripts, rare photographs, posters, playbills and more to raise funds for Broadway Cares/Equity Fights AIDS, the most prominent not-for-profit and industry-based AIDS fundraising organization in the country.
-At the Celebrity Table, actors gather to sign autographs and pose for pictures in exchange for donations.
+Broadway and Off-Broadway’s biggest stars come out to help sell costumes, props, photographs, posters, autographed phrases, tickets to opening-night performances and more to raise funds for Broadway Cares/Equity Fights AIDS, the most prominent not-for-profit and industry-based AIDS fundraising organization in the country.
+At the Autograph Table and Photo Booth, actors gather to sign autographs and pose for pictures in exchange for donations.

 10 am-7 pm